 The good news is, it is possible to get a mortgage loan for a listed building, but it is more difficult when compared to a standard property as mortgages are secured loans and the loan is secure against the property.
 It provides lenders with security if, in the instance, they need to repossess the property and sell it.
 However, lenders are more cautious about listed buildings as finding a buyer for listed buildings can be more difficult as it is a limited market.

-Listed properties are protected by law, and to preserve the property; you will be required to gain listed building consent before any building work can be carried out and this is different from planning permission.
+Listed properties are protected by law, and to preserve the property; you will be required to gain listed building consent before any building work can be carried out and this is different from planning permissionPermission granted by the local authority for a property to ....
 This includes inside the property and possibly the grounds surrounding it unless there are exclusions listed on the database.
 Usually, you will not be able to make changes to the property that aren’t in keeping with the original building or your consent may be refused to avoid causing any damage to the building.
 Lenders will check and if any unpermitted work has been carried out on the property previous, they may refuse to lend.

 Grade 2 listed buildings are defined as the “buildings of special interest”.
 Grade two buildings are much more mortgageable than grade 1 listed buildings, but still, an individual could struggle to find a mortgage lender for a grade II building.
 Grade II listed buildings are the most common properties in listed buildings of the UK.
 Around 92% of buildings fall under the Grade II category.
 Grade II buildings comes constructed of different types.
 Suppose the grade II property has a significant amount of land attached or used for commercial purposes.
 In that case, it is better to contact a specialist lender who can provide you with a better mortgage deal.